Abaco-Systems/axis-takyon/examples/scatter_gather/README.txt

     - Allows Takyon paths to be grouped into collective calls (e.g. scatter, gather).
       In this case the same paths are used by scatter and gather for an efficient use of resources, but that's not a requirement.
-    - The master side allocates a block of memory to hold all of the sender side scatter data in a single contiguous block.
+    - The parent side allocates a block of memory to hold all of the sender side scatter data in a single contiguous block.
 Each scatter receiver get a unique block of the data.
-    - The master side allocates a block of memory to hold all of the receiver side gather data in a single contiguous block.
+    - The parent side allocates a block of memory to hold all of the receiver side gather data in a single contiguous block.
 This memory block is used by all paths.
       For this to work with an 'Mmap' interconnect, it means the memory block must be a named memory mapped.
 The graph description file defines an memory block that